Jan Thomas (academic)

 Professor Jan Thomas is a veterinary scientist and career academic.
-Professor Thomas is currently the sixth Vice-Chancellor of Massey University, New Zealand.
+Professor Thomas is sixth Vice-Chancellor of Massey University, New Zealand.

 She has been a supporter of indigenous and minority groups throughout her career.
 Thomas has stated her ambition for Massey University to become a te Tiriti-led organisation and contribute to a socially progressive New Zealand.

 In August 2023, Professor Thomas received her New Zealand citizenship at a ceremony at Massey University's Refectory Building, from Mayor Grant Smith.

+Professor Thomas announced her resignation as Vice-Chancellor in April 2025, but said she would stay in the role for up to a year while her successor was appointed.
+Professor Pierre Venter was named as Massey University's next Vice-Chancellor and will take up the role in February 2026.

 Early career

 Prior to her academic career, Professor Thomas worked as a veterinary surgeon, diagnostic veterinary pathologist and a private laboratory consultant.
 After graduating BVMZ in 1983 she spent a year working in a small-animal clinic in Perth, WA, then moved to Melbourne to do her master's degree, which she completed in 1986.
 Thomas returned to Murdoch University in 1987 to work in diagnostic veterinary pathology and was awarded membership of the Australian College of Veterinary Scientists.
 Professor Thomas decided to pursue a career in academia having seen the power universities have to transform lives.